Keep Scotland Beautiful

-Keep Scotland Beautiful is an environmental charity based in Scotland, which aims “to make Scotland a cleaner, greener and more sustainable place to live, work and visit.”
-The organisation campaigns and educates on a range of environmental issues including climate change and litter reduction.
+Keep Scotland Beautiful is an environmental charity based in Scotland, which aims to inspire action to combat climate change, tackle litter and waste, and restore nature and biodiversity.

 History

-Keep Scotland Beautiful was founded as an independent Scottish charity in 2000, bringing together several environmental initiatives, including Waste Aware Scotland, Eco-Schools Scotland, People and Places Programme, Beach Awards and Beautiful Scotland.
+Keep Scotland Beautiful was founded as an independent Scottish charity in 2000, bringing together several environmental initiatives, including Local Environmental Audit Monitoring services, Waste Aware Scotland, Eco-Schools Scotland, People and Places Programme, Scotland's Beach Awards and Beautiful Scotland.

-The organisation’s origins lie in the 1960s, with the "Beautiful Scotland in Bloom" campaign run by the Scottish Tourist Board and the Scottish Women's Rural Institute.
-After this, under the auspices of Keep Britain Tidy, its focus in Scotland included educating young people about the environment through the Eco-Schools programme.
-Since becoming an independent Scottish charity, it has continued to campaign on environmental issues, including local environment quality and climate change.
+The organisation’s origins lie in the 1960s, with the "Beautiful Scotland in Bloom" and "Keep Scotland Tidy" campaigns run by the Scottish Tourist Board and the Scottish Women's Rural Institute.
+After this, under the auspices of Keep Britain Tidy, its focus in Scotland included educating young people about the environment through the international Eco-Schools programme.